African fintech Pngme raises $15M for its financial data infrastructure platform – TechCrunch

 Playford’s explanation of how he thinks Pngme is different resonates with the way other founders think of their own platforms.
 But time will tell how long these products can keep being dissimilar.

-Pngme’s proposition has found traction with some tier-one banks in Nigeria and South Africa like ABSA, UBA, First Bank, fintechs Kuda, Umba, Renmoney, CredPal and credit bureaus like TransUnion Africa.
+Pngme’s proposition has found traction with some unnamed tier-one banks in Nigeria and South Africa; fintechs Kuda, Umba, Renmoney, CredPal and credit bureaus like TransUnion Africa.

 Pngme will use the investment to acquire more customers, it says.
 One way the company plans to make this happen is by expanding its executive team.
 Pngme is hiring Lorraine Kageni Maina as the CSO and Nick Masson as the CTO.